splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-alerts.rst

 :strong:`Available alert sources in Splunk Observability Cloud`

-- Splunk APM, to create a detector for APM, see :ref:`create-detectors`.
+- Splunk APM: To create a detector for APM, see :ref:`create-detectors`.
-- Splunk Infrastructure Monitoring, to create a detector for Infrastructure Monitoring, see :ref:`create-detectors`.
+- Splunk Infrastructure Monitoring: To create a detector for Infrastructure Monitoring, see :ref:`create-detectors`.
-- Splunk RUM, to create a detector for RUM, see :ref:`rum-detectors`.
+- Splunk RUM: To create a detector for RUM, see :ref:`rum-detectors`.
 - Splunk Synthetic Monitoring
     - To create a detector for an API test, see :ref:`api-detector`.
     - To create a detector for a browser test, see :ref:`detector-browser-test`.